 Even though virtual reality is in its infancy nowadays, it already has much to offer in terms of eLearning.
 As time will pass, more and more applications will reveal themselves.

-Factors slowing down VR implementation in eLearning
+Factors slowing down the implementation of VR in eLearning

 - Financial restraints.
 VR set nowadays is a sizeable investment, limiting its usage to a narrow circle of tech geeks and early adopters, treating it more as a toy than a tool for education.
 Smartphones were also not too widespread 10 years ago and now almost 80% of the US or EU population have them.
 We are sure that with time VR sets will also become more affordable and turn into ubiquitous parts of our lives.